Dissolution of parliament: Hong Kong

 Before the handover of Hong Kong in 1997, the Legislative Council could be dissolved any time at the governor's pleasure.

 India

 Legislative power is constitutionally vested in the Parliament of India, of which the President is the head, to facilitate the law-making process as per the Constitution.
-The President summons both the Houses (the Lok Sabha and the Rajya Sabha) of the Parliament and prorogues them.
-They also have the power to dissolve the Lok Sabha pursuant to Article 85(2)(b).
+The President summons both the Houses (the Lok Sabha and the Rajya Sabha) of the parliament and prorogues them.
+They also have the power to dissolve the Lok Sabha pursuant to Article 75(2)(b).
 When Parliament is dissolved, all bills pending within the Lok Sabha lapse.
 However, bills in the Rajya Sabha never lapse, and can remain pending for decades.

 Indonesia

+The Constitution of Indonesia prohibits President to dissolve the House of Representatives.
+This principle was originally written in the explanatory memorandum to the Constitution but was moved to the main body (precisely in article 7C) since the explanatory memorandum was eliminated in the Third Amendment.

-Since the third amendment of the Constitution of Indonesia enacted on 18 August 2001 by the MPR, the President can not dissolve or freeze the DPR.
-Written in the article 7C, this was done after President Abdurrahman Wahid attempted to do so on 23 July 2001 through a presidential decree, prompting his impeachment to be rapidly finalized that night.
+Despite this, there was a constitutional crisis in 2001 when President Abdurrahman Wahid attempted to prorogue the DPR on 23 July 2001 through a presidential decree.